manoverboard/AndrewBoardman/about.md

   my wife, daughter, and three black cats.</p><p>It took about 13.8 billion years for me to get to this sentence.
 If you desire, go ahead and <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
+meta-description: This is the site of Andrew Boardman.
+Actually, this is the meta description for the about page.
+Designer, writer.
+Founder of studio Manoverboard.
+  There are posts and projects.
 menu:
   navigation:
     identifier: _about